 2. You’ll get stronger

 Strength may not seem like a big deal, but I assure you it is.
 Being strong makes life easier, simple as that.
 Whether you’re toting a couple of kids around every day, packing boxes across the office, carrying groceries up five flights of stairs or trying to wrestle your unwilling dog into the tub, strength is a huge asset.
 Here’s another way to look at it, the Framingham Disability Study found that 40% of women between 55-64 years old, 45% of women between 65-74, and 65% of women between 75-84 were unable to lift ten pounds.
 To put that in perspective, one gallon of milk weighs just under nine pounds – do you really want to be the one who needs help pouring milk on her Wheaties?
+It’s time to lift like a girl!

 3. You’ll have amazing bones